Wood Floor Staining and Gap Filling

 Wood floor staining is recommendable in the case of floors with dull, washed colours or when you need it to better match your home interior.
 No matter what you may have in mind, we deliver an excellent staining service tailored to your needs.

-Staining wooden floors is a question of personal choice.
-Simple as it looks, proper staining is trickier than you think, because it takes skill and focus to obtain proper results.
-Different types of woods take stain differently and some of them can prove to be particularly troublesome.
-Ultimately, be believe you will be better off leaving the job up to a professional floorman.
-Staining is a process that follows right after the floor sanding is completed and the wood is still clean.
-Stainers should be applied along the length of each floor block and multiple layers of dye should be avoided so as to guarantee evenly colored surface.
-Multiple layers of stain make the color progressively darker, mask the wood grain structure and make it look unnatural.
+Staining wooden floors is more of a personal choice, than anything else.
+Although it looks simple, we assure you that proper staining is trickier than one might think, as it requires skill and focus in order to acquire satisfactory results.
+Different types of wood assimilate stains differently, and some of them can prove to be particularly troublesome.
+Ultimately, we are convinced that you will be better off leaving the job up to a professional floorman.
+The process itself takes place right after the floor sanding is complete and the wood is clean, and its pores are open.
+Staining agents should be applied along the length of each floor block, and we recommend avoiding using multiple layers of dye, as to preserve the evenness of the coloured surface.
+Multiple layers of stain will make the colour progressively darker, mask the grain structure of the wood, and it will make it look unnatural.

-If properly done, stained pine floor boards are undistinguishable from authentic wood.
-For example, staining pine with an oak dye will make your floor look like real oak.
-Generally, staining is the fastest way of lending some colour to your room and getting a floor that looks completely different quickly and at an affordable price.
-Stains do not penetrate wood deeply.
-Open grained woods like oak, walnut, pecan etc. take stains much more easily than beech, birch, maple etc., that take a lot longer to stain properly due to the close grained structure of the wood.
+When done by seasoned veterans in the flooring industry, stained pine floor boards are undistinguishable from authentic wood.
+As an example, staining pine boards with an oak dye will make your floor look like a real oak.
+In general, staining, is the fastest way of providing some colour to your room, as well as altering its appearance in a quick and affordable manner.
+It has to be noted that stains do not penetrate the wood deeply.
+Open grained woods, such as oak, walnut, pecan, etc., have less difficulties facing the process than some of the other species, like beech, birch, maple and so on, due to the latter's close grained wood structure.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
 Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff, who can arrange for a free assessment of your floor sanding or wood floor fitting service at convenient for you time.